 Liverpool v Aston Villa tickets | Premier League | Anfield

-Liverpool is one of the top teams in the 2025-2026 Premier League season.
-They added some quality players to their squad in the summer and want to win some silverware again this season.
-This match against Aston Villa should be an easy one for the Reds on paper.
-But we all know nothing is easy in the English Premier League.
-Aston Villa developed into a steady Premier League top 4 attacker in recent years.
+Liverpool are one of the top teams in the 2026-2027 Premier League season.
+They added quality players to their squad and want to win silverware again.
+A clash with Aston Villa is always a serious test for the Reds - and as Villa showed last season, nothing is easy in the English Premier League.
+Under Unai Emery, Villa have developed into one of the Premier League's most reliable top-four sides.
 Liverpool v Aston Villa tickets are for sale in our booking system.
 Look for your tickets on this page and book them through our secure booking system.
-With these tickets you can go, and watch Liverpool v Aston Villa live at Anfield.
+With these tickets you can go and watch Liverpool v Aston Villa live at Anfield.

 Experience one of English football's longest-running fixtures as Liverpool welcome Aston Villa to Anfield in the Premier League.
 This matchup brings together two of the country's most decorated clubs, with a rivalry dating back to 1892 - the year of Liverpool's formation.

-Liverpool, with 19 league titles and 6 European Cups, remain one of England's most successful clubs.
-Under Arne Slot, they have re-established themselves at the summit of English football, combining defensive solidity with devastating attacking play and counter-attacking prowess.
+Liverpool, with 20 league titles and 6 European Cups, remain one of England's most successful clubs.
+Crowned champions in 2024-25 under Arne Slot, they endured an inconsistent 2025-26 and finished fifth, and now begin a new era under Andoni Iraola, combining defensive solidity with devastating attacking play.

 Complete head-to-head record